Afghanistan war: What could peace look like?

 First of all, a decision will need to be taken by all major players on whether presidential elections, already postponed to late September, take place as planned.

 If they do, a new government in Kabul could negotiate terms with the Taliban, unless a peace deal had been reached before the vote.
-Whether that government served a full term or on an interim basis while intra-Afghan power-sharing options are discussed is unclear.
+Whether that government served a full term or held power on an interim basis while intra-Afghan power-sharing options were discussed is unclear.

 But elections could also be further delayed or suspended - and the current government's term extended - while a mutually agreed mechanism to establish a new government, acceptable to all sides including the Taliban, is sought.